Isopolito/Ganchos/README.md

  2. __Configuration__.
 How ganchos operates is highly configurable, though it should just work with the defaults.
 The other type of configuration is for the plugins.
 Ganchos provides some basic configration for all plugins: enabling/disabling, limiting a plugin to only run on a certain OS, etc. The rest is up to the plugin itself.
 Everything is driven from JSON config files, and all config related files and plugins are hot-loaded so that the app won't have to be restarted when making changes.
  3. __Encapuslate the drudgery__.
 A goal of Ganchos is to handle the tedious work of ensuring plugins don't run out of control, determining when they should or should not run, that they are not interferring with themselves or other plugins when running, that issues of conccurency are handled properly, etc. It manages these types of concerns so that the user can just drop a plugin into a directory and not have to worry about all the other stuff that goes on behind the scenes to make it work.
 A future version will include a web based UI that allows viewing of logs and tracing the activity of a plugin over time spans.
 As well as configuration of the various plugins, viewing the health of the Ganchos system--things along those lines.
 Currently this is not yet available.

+## How to use it?
+Simple simple examples here

 ## What is a plugin in Ganchos?
 A plugin has two parts: the file to execute and the meta file.
 All the directorys in [general config's](https://github.com/Isopolito/Ganchos#general-settings) `pluginPaths` will be monitored for plugins.